 A number of Colorado school districts implemented a social emotional universal screener in two school settings: K-5 elementary schools and high schools.
-Results of the fall and spring universal assessments provided the school districts with concrete data to drive whole-school professional development opportunities, implement school-based individual mental health services, and evaluate the need for additional behavioral health support, as well as prevention curricula throughout all tiers of the Multi-Tiered System of Support model.

-A recent analysis of schoolbased, universal SEL programs involving more than 270,000 kindergarten through high school students found that these students demonstrated significantly improved social and emotional skills, attitudes, behavior, and an 11-percentile point gain in academic achievement.
+Results of the fall and spring universal assessments provided the school districts with concrete data to drive whole-school professional development A recent analysis of schoolbased, universal SEL programs involving more than 270,000 kindergarten through high school students found that these students demonstrated significantly improved social and emotional skills, attitudes, behavior, and an 11-percentile point gain in academic achievement.